la2050/archive/_projects/2014/20000-kids-project-la-connecting-las-foster-children-with-loving-homes-in-our-diverse-communities.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits all of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits all of LA County) How will your project impact the LA2050 “Connect” metrics?:
+    - Adults getting sufficient social & emotional support
+    - Government responsiveness to residents’ needs (Dream Metric)
   impact_metrics: >-
     This project meets two critically important metrics in the Connect application.
 First, RAC’s Parent Advocate Program directly addresses